U12 (Squirt) Atlantic Cup Challenge (ACC) Fast Pitch Championships

 8. Stealing/Advance on Bases

-a) Lead-offs permitted from any base only after the ball crosses the plate;
+a) Lead-offs permitted from any base only AFTER pitch has left pitchers hand;

 b) Players cannot advance to home on a steal, passed ball, overthrow or wild pitch.
 They must be batted in or forced home by a walk.